chika-games/RPG-Maker-Specifications/xyz.md

 <sup>1</sup> All of the fields after the `Height` parameter (after the first 8 bytes) is compressed using the [DEFLATE](https://en.wikipedia.org/wiki/DEFLATE) compression algorithm; all fields before this are uncompressed.
 Libraries such as zlib may be used to decompress this data.

 ## Document Changes
+### Version 2.1.1
+Remove the "Status" field in the document information table.

 ### Version 2.1.0
 Rename the "Attribution" section to "Legal Information".